A new Parameterization for the Pion Vector Form Factor: Summary of most important results

+where $s=(q_1+q_2)^2$.
+For clearity in this paper we will only discuss $F_V(s)$, although the formalism is more general.

-When it comes to the interplay of resonance contributions and background terms the case of only one scattering channel is especially simple for here it is possible to give a closed form expression for the form factor $\mathcal F$ solely in terms of the elastic scattering phase shift --- the so--called Omn\`es solution~\cite{Omnes:1958hv}.
+Below the first inelastic threshold only the two--pion channel needs to be considered.
+Then it is possible to give a closed form expression for the form factor $F_V$ solely in terms of the elastic scattering phase shift --- the so--called Omn\`es solution~\cite{Omnes:1958hv}.
 It is derived from a dispersion relation using the fact that

-where $T$ denotes the on--shell elastic scattering amplitude, and $\sigma=\sqrt{1-4m^2/s}$ the two--body phase space --- for simplicity we assume the scattering particles to have equal mass $m$.
+where $T$ denotes the on--shell elastic scattering amplitude, and $\sigma=\sqrt{1-4m_\pi^2/s}/(48\pi)$ the two--body phase space.
 Here 'disc' denotes the discontinuity of the form factor defined via

 If the elastic phase shift is $\delta(s)$, with

 then the form factor reads in the absence of bound states

 with the Omn\`es function